junxit/us-congress-bills-114/metadata.md

 - 2015-12-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 306.
 - 2015-12-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8499-8500; text as passed Senate: CR S8499-8500)
 - 2015-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8499-8500; text as passed Senate: CR S8499-8500)
+- 2015-12-09 — Message on Senate action sent to the House.
+- 2015-12-09 — Received in the House.
+- 2015-12-09 — Referred to the House Committee on Education and the Workforce.